 Poetry Society of Oklahoma had its beginning February 9, 1934 in the library of

 the YWCA in Oklahoma City.
 About thirty poets came together in response to a

 newspaper request made by Zoe Tilghman, who worked as a literary editor for a

 newspaper.
 The group approved Mrs. Tilghman's plan for a State Poetry Society,

-and a month later the participants elected officers and chose Mrs. Tilghman
+and a month later the participants elected officers and they chose Mrs. Tilghman

 The Legislature of Oklahoma also adopted October 15th as Poetry Day in Oklahoma.
 PSO has celebrated that day since the law was enacted in 1955.
 PSO affiliated with the National Federation of State Poetry Societies, (NFSPS) in 1971.
 It hosted National Conventions in 1968, 1989, and 2007.
-There are also poems by PSO members at the Oklahoma City National Memorial & Museum.
+We are very proud to have poems by PSO members at the Oklahoma City National Memorial & Museum.

 PSO has a newsletter “Oklahoma Rose” which is published bi-monthly.
 This keeps members aware of current events in PSO, member news, a new poetry form each month and coming events.
 We are also on Facebook and our web-site (http://www.angelfire.com/poetry/pso/) is a plethora of information regarding poetry not only in Oklahoma but NFSPS and other states and venues.
 The Poetry Society of Oklahoma believes in promoting poetry.